pionxzh/semantic-api/README.md

 Still remember how you hard-code url or config the API link in `config.json` ?

-SemanticApi allows you to declare and use the api with chaining-function-call way.
+SemanticApi provides a better way to declare and use the api with chaining-function-call.

 ```js
 Manager.api.admin.user.id(123).edit.get()